mvcds/my-library/carreer/achieving-goals/PICS.md

 https://personalmba.com/goals/

-A [[Goal]] is a statement that describes precisely what you want to achieve.
+A [[Goal]] is a [[linguistics/Statement|statement]] that describes precisely what you want to achieve.
 Goals are more useful if they are Framed in a Positive, Immediate, Concrete and Specific (PICS) format;

 - Positive: your goal should be something you move toward, not away from.
 - Immediate: your goals should be something that you decide to make progress on now, not “someday.”